-We hereby consent to the incorporation by reference in this Registration Statement on Form S-3 of our reports dated March 4, 2008 relating to the consolidated financial statements and financial statement schedule and the effectiveness of internal control over financial reporting, which appear in VIVUS, Inc. and subsidiaries' Annual Report on Form 10-K for the year ended December 31, 2007.
-We also consent to the reference to us under the heading "Experts" in such Registration Statement.
+We hereby consent to the use in this Registration Statement on Form S-3 of our reports dated February 10, 2006 relating to the consolidated financial statements and financial statement schedule, management's assessment of the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting of VIVUS, Inc. and subsidiaries which appear in such Registration Statement.
+We also consent to the references to us under the heading "Experts" in such Registration Statement.